elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 The previous implementation used pipelines which made the logic straight-forward to follow.
 However, now that we need to handle different error codes along the way, our server logic is nested inside many `case` calls.

-Thankfully, Elixir v1.2 introduced a construct called `with` which allows to simplify code like above.
-Let's rewrite the `serve/1` function to use it:
+Thankfully, Elixir v1.2 introduced the `with` construct, which allows you to simplify code like the above, replacing nested `case` calls with a chain of matching clauses.
+Let's rewrite the `serve/1` function to use `with`:

 ```elixir
 defp serve(socket) do